 A scriptable application’s world of objects constitutes its object model.
 Here’s how it works.

-A scriptable application’s dictionary defines classes, roughly comparable to the types of “thing” that constitute its world.
-For example, iTunes defines a playlist class and a track class; the Finder defines a folder class and a file class.
+class.
 Classes can have properties and elements, whose value type can be a class.
 Thus, in theory, for a given application, there is a hierarchical containment relationship amongst its classes.
 For example, in iTunes, a playlist “has” tracks, and in the Finder, a folder “has” files.

 In theory, this relationship can be expressed as a “tree”, a hierarchical structure starting with the application itself, and containing every object in the application.
 Indeed, this tree is vital to your use of AppleScript to communicate with a scriptable application, because it is why you are able to refer to an object in the first place.
-For example, you can speak to the Finder of file 1 of folder "MyFolder" because the Finder “has” folders and a folder “has” files.
+For example, you can speak to the Finder of file 1 of folder "MyFolder"

 This tree of the objects that you can refer to is the application’s object model.